Last monument for Tiananmen massacre removed in Hong Kong - NewsBreak

 He compared the removal of the sculpture to “driving a tank through Arlington Cemetery,” a burial ground for American war veterans.

 “Grave desecration is also very frowned upon in China, but that’s really what it is.
-It is almost a sacred monument,” he told The Associated Press.
+It is almost a sacred monument,” he said.
 “It is a a sculpture for those who died.”

 Danish Foreign Minister Jeppe Kofod said its removal was another worrying development in Hong Kong.